 One year after the adoption of this indispensable tool, a joint declaration was signed by nine special rapporteurs and experts and four members of the UN treaty bodies.
 This document stresses that farmers must participate “in all decision-making processes that affect their lives, lands, resources and livelihoods” and repeatedly urges states to play a key role in implementing the Declaration.

-Order the e-book edited by CETIM “The UN Declaration on the Rights of Peasants“.
+Download for free the e-book edited by CETIM “The UN Declaration on the Rights of Peasants“

 Protect Peasants’ Rights Campaign